 Natchez Trace Parkway from the southern terminus to milepost 30 at Mississippi Highway 552.

 Side Trip – Grand Village of the Natchez, Natchez, Mississippi – The Natchez Indians lived in southwest Mississippi from about 700-1730 AD.
-According to historical and archaeological evidence Grand Village was their main ceremonial center starting around 1682.
+According to historical and archaeological evidence, Grand Village was their main ceremonial center starting around 1682.
 The early French inhabitants of the area described the ceremonial mounds built by the Natchez Indians on the banks of St. Catherine Creek as the “the Grand Village of the Natchez Indians.”
 In 1729, after several disagreements and acts of violence, the Indians provoked war with the French and were subsequently destroyed as a people.
 The 128-acre Grand Village site features a museum, a reconstructed Natchez Indian house, and three ceremonial mounds.
-From the southern terminus of the Natchez Trace Parkway, turn onto U.S. Highway 61 South (Seargent S. Prentiss Drive); turn left onto Jefferson Davis Boulevard.
+From the Natchez Trace Parkway’s southern terminus, turn onto U.S. Highway 61 South (Seargent S. Prentiss Drive); turn left onto Jefferson Davis Boulevard.
 The Grand Village of the Natchez Indians will be on your right.

 |Washington, Mississippi – The second state capital of Mississippi, Washington provides views of several historic buildings, including:

 |Old Trace Exhibit Shelter – Near here is a portion of the Old Natchez Trace, the wilderness road that grew from wild animals and Indian Trails.
 Traders, soldiers Kaintucks, postriders, circuit-riding preachers, outlaws, settlers, and adventurers trampled this path.